venkateshterikuti/venkateshterikuti.github.io/index.md

   Practical insight you want to remember. [link]

 - Paper or Article Title — `Visualization`
   A design or storytelling technique that stood out. [link]

-##### Contacts
-Find me on GitHub: [venkateshterikuti](https://github.com/venkateshterikuti).
-Add your LinkedIn/Twitter here when ready.